 Be Timely

-When sharing news or updates on social media, former political leaders should ensure they are timely in their posts.
+When sharing news or updates on social media, former political leaders should ensure their posts are timely.
 This means sharing information when it is relevant and not waiting too long to post something that might no longer be relevant.

 Be Engaging